apache/allura/Allura/docs/getting_started/administration.rst

 --------

 Allura has many commands and scripts that can be run from the server commandline to administrate Allura.
-There are also tasks that can be run through the `taskd` system in the background.
-These tasks can be submitted via the web at http://MYSITE/nf/admin/task_manager  Some paster scripts have been set up so that they are runnable as tasks too, giving you the convenience of starting them through the web and letting `taskd` execute them, rather than from a server shell.
+There are also tasks that can be run through the :code:`taskd` system in the background.
+These tasks can be submitted via the web at http://MYSITE/nf/admin/task_manager  Some paster scripts have been set up so that they are runnable as tasks too, giving you the convenience of starting them through the web and letting :code:`taskd` execute them, rather than from a server shell.

-Commands can be discovered and run via the `paster` command when you are in the 'Allura' directory that has your .ini file.
+Commands can be discovered and run via the :code:`paster` command when you are in the 'Allura' directory that has your .ini file.
 For example::

      paster help